SAREC-Lab/sUAS-UseCases/usecases/main/EnvironmentalSampling.md

 **Pre-Conditions**

 - DroneResponse is running
-- Multiple UAVs are equipped with water sampling mechanisms (and onboard analytics capabilities if needed)
+- Multiple UAVs are equipped with water sampling mechanisms (and onboard analytics capabilities if required)

 **Post Conditions**

-Success end condition
+_Success end condition:_

 The samples are collected successfully from the targeted coordinates

-Failure end condition:
+_Failure end condition:_

 UAVs fail to collect and/or analyze water samples